Evangelical Synod of North America

-The Evangelical Synod of North America, before 1927 German Evangelical Synod of North America, in German (Deutsche) Evangelische Synode von Nord-Amerika, was a Protestant Christian denomination in the United States existing from the mid-19th century until its 1934 merger with the Reformed Church in the United States to form the Evangelical and Reformed Church.
-This church merged with the Congregational Christian Churches denomination in 1957 to create the United Church of Christ.
+The Evangelical Synod of North America (ESNA), before 1927 German Evangelical Synod of North America (German: (Deutsche) Evangelische Synode von Nord-Amerika), was a Protestant Christian denomination in the United States existing from the mid-19th century until its 1934 merger with the Reformed Church in the United States to form the Evangelical and Reformed Church.
+This church merged with the Congregational Christian Churches in 1957 to create the United Church of Christ.

 Beliefs

-Centered in the Midwest, the denomination was made of German Protestant congregations of mixed Lutheran and Reformed heritage, reflecting the 1817 union of those traditions in Prussia (and subsequently in other areas of Germany).
-This union, both in Germany and in the United States, was deeply influenced by pietism.
-The denomination accepted the Heidelberg Catechism of the Reformed and Luther's Small Catechism and Augsburg Confession of the Lutherans as its confessional documents; where there was disagreement the individual believer had freedom to believe either tradition.
-The church eventually developed its own Evangelical Catechism, reflecting its "united" faith.
+Centered in the Midwestern United States, the denomination was made of German Protestant congregations of mixed Lutheran and Reformed heritage, reflecting the 1817 union of those traditions in Prussia (and other areas of Germany).
+This union, both in Germany and in the United States, was deeply influenced by the pietist movement that was a reaction against centuries of scholasticism in Lutheran circles.
+The denomination accepted the Heidelberg Catechism of the Reformed and Luther's Small Catechism and Augsburg Confession of the Lutherans as its confessional documents; where there was disagreement among the three, the individual believer had freedom to believe either tradition.

+Generally speaking, in practice, ESNA clergy held to Calvinist views on baptism and Holy Communion (with a consequent de-emphasis upon European-style liturgy), while espousing Lutheran teachings such as justification by faith and the belief that law and gospel should be perceived differently, doctrines muted or even rejected in some other expressions of Calvinism throughout Europe and the U.S. The church eventually developed its own Evangelical Catechism, reflecting its "united" faith.
 In keeping with core Protestant convictions, the Bible was considered the ultimate standard of its faith.